-Finance for Non-Finance Executives program provides participants with a rare opportunity to deepen their understanding of the main elements of corporate finance.
+The Finance for Non-Finance Executives program provides participants with a rare opportunity to deepen their understanding of the main elements of corporate finance.

 As a pre-reading, participants will get a book Hawawini, G. and Viallet C.: Finance for Executives - Managing for Value Creation.

-Matti Suominen is Professor of Finance at Aalto University in Helsinki.
+Matti Suominen is a Professor of Finance at Aalto University in Helsinki.
 From 1997 until 2006, he was full-time faculty at INSEAD as Assistant Professor, and later Associate Professor of Finance.
 Since 2006, Matti has continued to teach regularly in various INSEAD executive programs as a Visiting or Adjunct Professor of Finance.
 In addition, he has taught finance in several other leading business schools such as the Wharton School of the University of Pennsylvania and Mannheim University.

 Matti holds a PhD in Financial Economics from the University of Pennsylvania.
 His areas of research are asset pricing and corporate finance.
-He has published articles in leading academic journals such as the Journal of Financial Economics, Journal of Financial and Quantitative Analysis and Journal of Financial Markets (where he received the Best Paper Award).
+He has published articles in leading academic journals such as the Journal of Financial Economics, Journal of Financial and Quantitative Analysis, and Journal of Financial Markets (where he received the Best Paper Award).
 Matti previously worked as a consultant at the European Corporate Finance Practice of McKinsey & Co. and as a Chief Dealer in the Options and Futures Markets in Finland.
 He continues to be an active consultant to both financial and non-financial companies.